-If you are in the market for a top quality probiotic supplement, Just Thrive Probiotic is one that I personally use after extensive research.
-Just Thrive is a highly effective choice that overcomes the problems many other probiotics have.
+If you are in the market for a top quality probiotic supplement, Just Thrive Probiotic is one that I personally use after my own extensive research.
+Just Thrive is a highly effective choice that overcomes the problems I’ve seen many other probiotics have.

-One of the big challenges with probiotics is getting them to your intestines where they actually do their work.
-Most supplements start out with a high probiotic amount, but over 90% of the strains can get killed off in stomach acid!
-Yes, this includes most options that need to be refrigerated (how are they going to survive your body temperature?).
+As noted above, for example, one of the big challenges with probiotics is getting them to your intestines where they actually do their work.
+Most supplements start out with a high probiotic amount, but over 90% of the strains may get killed off in the stomach acid.
+Yes, this even includes some probiotic supplement options that need to be refrigerated (how are they going to survive your body temperature?).

 To overcome this problem, Just Thrive Probiotic uses unique and natural spore-based delivery.

-The results of this new probiotic technology are incredible and noticeable- unlike other probiotics that don’t seem to do anything.
+I find the results of this new probiotic technology are incredible and noticeable — unlike some other probiotics that don’t seem to do anything.

-Learn more about the Just Thrive Probiotic here and make sure you are using probiotics to support your whole body.
+Learn more about the Just Thrive Probiotic here if interested.